January 22: A Sad Milestone

 It is wrong to callously terminate a human life because of some unfortunate choices we make.
 It is wrong to force a woman to bear a child not planned or wanted by mere edict without helping her to live with that circumstance

 Each of us must speak up with the truth and step up as agents of compassion.
 There are real women who face real consequences from unplanned pregnancies.
 There are real babies needing protection.
-On this 40th anniversary of legalized abortion, isn’t it time each of us resolves to love them both?
+Isn’t it time each of us resolves to love them both?

 Naomi Wolf, “Rethinking Pro-Choice Rhetoric.
 Our Bodies, Our Souls.”
 The New Republic.
 October 16, 1995.